The concept of self-actualization was brought into the mainstream by Abraham Maslow when he introduced his “hierarchy of needs.”

 Self-actualization has also been described as:

-“the psychological process aimed at maximizing the use of a person’s abilities and resources.
+the psychological process aimed at maximizing the use of a person’s abilities and resources.
 This process may vary from one person to another

-As you may already know, Abraham Maslow was a psychologist most affiliated with humanistic psychology.
-His interests in human motivation and self-actualization stemmed from his experiences both early on as a timid child, and later on as a father witnessing the horrors of World War Two (Frick, 2000; Hoffman, 2008).
+As you may already know, Abraham Maslow was a prominent psychologist most known for his contributions to humanistic psychology.
+His interests in human motivation and self-actualization stemmed from his experiences both early on as a timid child, and later on as a father witnessing the horrors of World War II (Frick, 2000; Hoffman, 2008).

 The Theory of Self-Actualization and the Hierarchy of Needs

-Maslow felt that human motivation needed to be studied beyond the contemporary scope of behaviorism because the study of “[m]otivation should be human-centered rather than animal-centered” (Maslow, 1943).
+Maslow felt that human motivation needed to be studied beyond the contemporary scope of behaviorism, as he believed that the study of “[m]otivation should be human-centered rather than animal-centered” (Maslow, 1943).

 Examples of Self-Actualization

-“[a] musician must make music, an artist must paint, a poet must write, if he is to be ultimately happy” (Maslow, 1943).
+“[a] musician must make music, an artist must paint, a poet must write, if he is to be ultimately happy”

-- Abraham Lincoln;
+- Abraham Lincoln

-- Thomas Jefferson;
+- Thomas Jefferson

-- Albert Einstein;
+- Albert Einstein

-- Eleanor Roosevelt;
+- Eleanor Roosevelt

-- Jane Addams;
+- Jane Addams

-- William James;
+- William James

-- Albert Schweitzer;
+- Albert Schweitzer

-- Aldous Huxley;
+- Aldous Huxley

-- Baruch Spinoza.
+- Baruch Spinoza